Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the attribute, close the *Edit Attribute* view and return to the attributes list.
+  Click this button to save the attribute, close the *Edit attribute* view and return to the attributes list.

 ### Edit attribute - Data